kevin-pek/dsa3101-frontend/README.md

 ## Project Structure

-Here's a list of the important files in this project directory.
+Here's a non-exhaustive list of the files in this project directory, and what they do:

 ```plaintext
 ├── docs                      # additional files for documentation and readme